allproxy/allproxy/README.md

 * Edit `Queries`
 * Click the gear icon in the uppert right to change `JSON Settings`

+**NOTE**
+The proxy capability of the hosted `AllProxy` app is disabled, and the proxy configuration is disabled.
+To try the MITM proxy, the `AllProxy` app must be installed on your computer.

 ### Install

 > Options: